ucsd-ml-arts/generative-audio-rbezucsd/README.md

 Your Name, yourcontact@ucsd.edu

-(Your teammates contact info, if appropriate)
+(Your teammate's contact info, if appropriate)

 ## Abstract